 The use of international standards can play a key role in larger acceptance of chosen solutions and eventually interoperability.
-Insofar as possible, legal and private actors who intend to use electronic data transfer in international trade scenarios should try to make use of existing international standards.
-Technical standards which were able to be identified during the development of this Recommendation are referenced in Annex B.
+Insofar as possible, legal entities and other private actors who intend to use electronic data transfer in international trade scenarios should try to make use of existing international standards.

-79 1.4.
+1.4.
 Recommendation

-The existing natural peculiarities (historical, cultural, political, economic, technical, etc) of different world regions cause also different level of trust within these regions concerning electronic interaction.
+The existing natural peculiarities (historical, cultural, political, economic, technical, etc.) of different world regions may result in different levels of trust within these regions concerning electronic interactions.

-To Governments and entities engaged in the international trade and movement of goods, providing services and payment processing and willing a tighter, more transparent, effective and easier co-operation concerning electronic interactions, the United Nations Centre for Trade Facilitation and Electronic Business (UN/CEFACT) recommends establishing and

-- 87 using a dedicated Common Trust Infrastructure (hereinafter CTI). - The primary objective of CTI is ensuring legally significant electronic interactions between its users by providing trust services of different qualifications (zero, basic, high) to the - 90 participants of electronic interaction. - 91 The CTI is a fundamental, easily scalable platform providing a unified access to trust services. - Herewith, the existing electronic systems are taken into account, so the requirements to theirupdating for connecting to the CTI are expected to be minimal. - 94 In order to achieve this objective, UN/CEFACT recommends: - 95 CTI establishment principles; - 96 CTI coordination approaches; - 97 approaches ensuring technical interoperability of CTI services; - 98 levels of trust provided by CTI; - 99 standardization organizations to co-operate with.
+- 91 To Governments and entities engaged in the international trade and movement of goods, - 92 providing services and payment processing and seeking tighter, more transparent, effective - 93 and easier co-operation concerning electronic interactions, the United Nations Centre for - 94 Trade Facilitation and Electronic Business (UN/CEFACT) recommends establishing and - 95 using a dedicated Common Trust Infrastructure (hereinafter CTI). - The primary objective of a CTI is helping to ensure legally significant electronic interactions - 97 between its users by providing trust services of different qualifications (zero, basic, high) to - 98 the participants of electronic interaction. - The CTI is a fundamental, easily scalable platform providing a unified access to trust services. - Herewith, the existing electronic systems are taken into account, so the requirements to their - updating for connecting to the CTI are expected to be minimal. - In order to achieve this objective, UN/CEFACT recommends: - 103 CTI establishment principles;